mmu-webdesign/awdd2-2022-group4/1_user_and_competitor_research/proposal.md

 The main objectives/ goals for this Webpage are:

 1. To create an interactive fashion guide aimed at students aged 18+ who are attending Manchester Metropolitan University and wish to follow the fashion trends.
 2. To support local businesses in Manchester offering niche fashion trends by providing a space to advertise and launch exclusive drops and discount codes.
 3. To contribute to the local area by offering an inclusive guide to all individuals who wish to embrace the Manchester culture.

  ### Goals

-* After interviewing particpents, these are the common questions/goals we hope the answer.
+* After interviewing particpants, these are the common questions/goals we hope the answer.
 * Where can I find discounts for Manchester Fashion clothing stores?
 * Where are the popular shops in Manchester?
 * What Fashion Brands are popular in Manchester for a Student?
 * What is the latest Fashion news in Manchester?
-* How can I dress like a trendy Manchester Metroploitain Uni student?
+* How can I dress like a trendy Manchester Metropolitan Uni student?
 * How can I support local Manchester Businesses?

 ## Primary audience(s)

 Our target users are Manchester Met Uni students who want to stay ahead on the Manchester Fashion scene, whilst accessing exclusive drops and special discount codes.

 * Gender - gender fluid, a site for everyone.
 * Age - Students  18+